milkdose/impression-bot/README.txt

 -ImageMagick/Ghostscript

 FUTURE CHANGES:
--Add option for multiple print areas such as engraving -Convert EPS/SVG to jpg
+-Build logo placing engine, allow user to use to to custom place image on product -Add option for multiple print areas such as engraving -Convert EPS/SVG to jpg
 -Find CMYK and output values to console